devmentor416/dm-tools/.templates/cpp/README.md

 ## Benefits of Micro Test

 1. No need to build and link to a separate test library.
-1. No linking or DLL hell.
+1. No linking or ELL hell.
 1. No Complex build process.
 1. No Complex project setup.